mapmeld/africa-carto/modern/README.md

 because it shows relative size of countries.
 There are other reasons to object to this projection, but it ought to give us a clear answer on what differently-projected museum maps would look like.

+### Adding Africa

-Africa will be loaded from <a href="https://github.com/johan/world.geo.json/">world.geo.json</a>, an open source project from Johan.
-I skipped QGIS and just went line-by-line through the GeoJSON file until only African countries were there.
+African countries will be re-added from <a href="https://github.com/johan/world.geo.json/">world.geo.json</a>, an open source project from Johan.
+I skipped QGIS and removed countries line-by-line from the GeoJSON file until only African countries were there.
 Worth noting here that Sao Tome and Principe, the Seychelles, and a few other islands get left out.
-They are labelled on the Brooklyn Museum map, so I'll bring them in later.
+They are labelled on the Brooklyn Museum map, so I'll need to bring them in later.

 Once I've loaded that in, I'll use a new CSS class to style it: